Cash For Arms

 It’s very expensive, however, with the cost of labor alone often hitting around $950.

-Value: Depends on the buyer, as some will want to get the conversion done by their own gunsmith.
-Some buyers will pay up to 50% of the conversion cost added to the gun.
+Value: Depends on the person, as some will want to get the conversion done by their own gunsmith.
+Some will fork over up to 50% of the conversion cost added to the gun.

 Magwell Conversions